 Who can perform nutritional therapy?

-Other states are much more all-encompassing, and they will allow a wide variety of qualified individuals to have a recognized nutrition practice.
-It is important to note that while many unlicensed people may still offer nutrition services legally in a restrictive state, they will not have the qualifications necessary to be acceptable providers according to an insurance policy.
+Other states are much more all-encompassing and will allow a wide variety of qualified individuals to have a recognized nutrition practice.
+It is important to note that while many unlicensed people may still offer nutrition services legally in a restrictive state, they will not have the qualifications necessary to be acceptable nutritionists according to an insurance policy.

-- Registered Dieticians – This degree requires an exam, supervised clinical visits, and certification by a private trade association.
+- Registered Dieticians (RD) – Earning a registered dietician degree requires an exam, supervised clinical visits, and certification by a private trade association.
 It is the most universally recognized degree for providing insurance-qualified nutrition treatment.

 - Certified Clinical Nutritionists – Those with this credential have an undergraduate degree in nutrition services, a post-graduate degree recognized by the Clinical Nutrition Certification Board (CNCB), and a passing score on the board exam.